 Shrimp Boil Meal Prep

-This easy sheet pan meal makes a great meal prep option.
-While you are meal prepping on the weekends, cook according to package directions, then package into individual containers for a week’s worth of delicious lunches.
+This easy meal is great for meal prep.
+On the weekend or whenever you prep, cook this according to our recipe directions and package it into individual containers for a week’s worth of delicious lunches.

 Another option is to double the recipe when you make it, using one for tonight’s dinner and the leftovers for your lunches for the rest of the week.